logzio/logz-docs/_source/user-guide/cloud-siem/investigate-threats.md

 ### Log enrichment

-Logz.io enriches logs with appearances of malicious and suspected IPs (as well as DNSs and URLs) to make them easier and faster to track, investigate, and remediate.
+Logz.io enriches logs with appearances of malicious and suspected IPs, DNSs, and URLs, to make them easier and faster to track, investigate, and remediate.
 Below is the list of enrichment fields.

 ![Attacker IP list](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/malicious-ip-logs.png)